wbcsd/data-exchange-protocol/decisions/log/0034-common-urn-structure-productIDs.md

 The proposal consists of three recommendations:
  1. *A common URN Structure*: Introduction of a recommended common structure for the productID URN, when no relevant IANA namespace (and corresponding specification) is applicable.
- 1. *Examples*: Introduces a set of examples for productID and companyID which help the community understand how to specify URNs across a number of examples and networks (TfS, Catena-X, etc.)
+ 1. *Examples*: Introduces a set of examples for productIDs which help the community understand how to specify URNs across a number of identifiers
  1. *IANA Registration*: Optional registration registration of the pact URN namespace with IANA

 ## Technical Specification

 ## Part 1: Common URN Structure
-This proposal introduction of a recommended common structure for the productID URN, when no relevant IANA namespace (and corresponding specification) is relevant.
+This proposal introduces a recommended common structure for the productID URN, when no relevant IANA namespace (and corresponding specification) is relevant.
 We recognize there are a number of existing product identifiers which already have an existing relevant IANA namespace and corresponding URN format specification.
 When such a product identifier is used for PCF exchange, this corresponding specification should be used.

 We illustrate below with several examples the two “types” of product identifiers; this proposal only applies to product identifiers which do not already have a relevant IANA scheme and therefore have no recommended URN structure.